A Multiscale Perspective on Maximum Marginal Likelihood Estimation: Background

 The convergence of \eqref{eqn:slowintro} to the solution of \eqref{eq:general_averaged_sde} has been proved in various contexts, using a range of methods and at many levels of generality, see e.g. \cite{pavliotis2008multiscale,GlynnMeyn, ethierKurtz} or also \cite{pardoux2001, pardoux2003,LiuRockner, rockner2020diffusion}, which treat the setup in which the processes' state space is non-compact.
 See also Section \ref{sec:relevant_work} for further literature review.

-However the convergence (whether weak or strong) of the slow-fast system to the averaged dynamics , has ever only been proved to take place over finite time horizons.
+However, before the works \cite{crisan2022poisson, barre2021fast} convergence (whether weak or strong) of the slow-fast system to the averaged dynamics, had only been proved to take place over finite time horizons.
 That is, broadly speaking, one typically establishes results of the type